Font Fusion

 Bitstream Font Fusion is a small, fast, object-oriented font engine written in ANSI C capable of rendering high-quality text on any platform, any device, and at any resolution.
-The entire source code is portable, optimized, and executes independent of operating system and processor.
+The entire source code is portable, optimized, and executes independently of operating system and processor.
 The font engine is capable of rendering 2,400-3,300 characters per second on a 100 MIPS CPU.

 Font Fusion is designed such that it can meet the memory and performance requirements, even if the Asian languages that contain thousands of characters are to be supported.
 Font Fusion is also the core technology behind other Bitstream products, Panorama, ThunderHawk and myMMS.

 Version history

 In late 1980s, Sampo Kaasila, lead developer of TrueType and founder of Type Solutions (now a wholly owned subsidiary of Bitstream Inc.) designed T2K, a font renderer, which provided an object-oriented design, advanced architecture and algorithms, and was capable, to embed in all sorts of devices.
 Later in 1998, Bitstream acquired Type solutions and T2K evolved into Bitstream's font rasterizer, called Font Fusion.